ampledata/cookbook-style-guide/README.md

 ## LWRPs
-* If a Recipe contains more than a few lines of pure Ruby, you might fare better with a LWRP.
+* If a Recipe contains more than a few lines of pure Ruby, you might fare better with a Lightweight Resource Provider (LWRP).
 * Better yet, more than a few lines of Ruby in an LWRP might fare better as a Library.
   1. See also: [FC014: Consider extracting long ruby_block to library](http://acrmp.github.com/foodcritic/#FC014)

 * Treat an LWRP's Resource definition as an analog of a method envelope.